 We will use your information to respond to you, personalize your experience, improve our website and improve customer service.
-We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request.
-We will not sell or rent this information to anyone.

 We are in compliance with the requirements of COPPA (Childrens Online Privacy Protection Act) and we do not collect any information from anyone under 13 years of age.
 Our website, products and services are all directed to people who are at least 13 years old or older.

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
 We offer the use of a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our payment gateway providers database.
 This database is only accessible by those authorized to access such systems, and these individuals are required to keep the information confidential.

 Notice of HIPAA Privacy Practices

 THIS NOTICE OF PRIVACY PRACTICES (“NOTICE”) DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU MAY GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.